SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 - Try mounting your upper leg trackers more inwards.
 - Try mounting your upper leg trackers higher on your thighs or lower on your upper legs depending on your build.
 - Calibrate with your legs straight and a normal hip width (24-32) in your body proportions.
-- Use fast reset to correct leg crossing: [assigning a keybind for resetting](server/setting-reset-bindings.md).
+- Use yaw reset to correct leg crossing: [assigning a keybind for resetting](server/setting-reset-bindings.md).

 ## One of my leg is higher than the other